A lot of great info from wcap there!

 AKA 'Screamin' Tooth Parker'

-Collings D2H, Martin J-15, Martin GC DSM Custom, CA Gxi, Voyage-Air VAD-04SN, Gibson Hummingbird, Harmony H1270 12-string, Dobro Model 19, Sears Danelectro Single Pick-up, Squier CV Custom Tele, Squier 50's CV Strat, Hagstrom Swede and Deering Goodtime 2 banjo
+Collings D2H, Martin J-15, Martin GC DSM Custom, CA Gxi-FOR SALE, Voyage-Air VAD-04SN, Gibson Hummingbird, Harmony H1270 12-string, Dobro Model 19, Sears Danelectro Single Pick-up, Squier CV Custom Tele, Squier 50's CV Strat, Hagstrom Swede and Deering Goodtime 2 banjo